 A limestone is mainly composed of calcium carbonate.
 It will undergo the process of cutting, crushing, pulverizing or other chemical alteration.
 Those used in agriculture are called agricultural lime.

 For some areas on the country, the soil/dirt may be what is called “acid soil”.
-The way you correct acid soil (raise the pH) is by applying or adding lime.
+The way you correct acid soil (raise the pH) is by applying or adding lime (calcium carbonate).
 Soils with extreme acidity (and alkaline as well) do not allow lawn grasses to grow very well.
 A nutrient imbalance exist and the soil can in fact be “toxic”.

 The acid in the soil can limit (tie up) the availability of some nutrients, reducing the lawn’s ability to use those nutrients for growing a healthy lawn grass or turf grass.
 In general, where you find high rainfall, you will find highly acidic soils.